EEN421/EEN421.github.io/_posts/Halloween 2024.md

 <br/>
 <br/>

-# Customize Eye shapes, colours, iris, sclera, etc.
+# Customize Eye Shape, Colour, Iris, Sclera, etc.

 There's a fantastic deep dive into writing custom eyeballs from scratch [here on Adafruit.com](https://learn.adafruit.com/animated-snake-eyes-bonnet-for-raspberry-pi/customizing-the-look) that I highly recommend checking out.
-However, we're going to tweak the existing code to take this to the next level.
+However, we're going to tweak the existing code and leverage what we have for a quick win.
 The texture maps for some extra creepy eyes are hidden in your Pi, we just need to copy the default python script and edit it to point to the 'dragon' iris, sclera, and map shown here: <br/>

 ![](/assets/img/Halloween24/eye_stuff.png)